Skip to main content

 Ignacio Mesples Aguirre – Commercial Manager, Bodega San Cobate

-The trip to Burgundy was a transformative learning experience.
-From visiting iconic wineries like Domaine de Chevalier and Château Sociando-Mallet to meeting producers firsthand, every moment helped me deepen my understanding of global wine production systems.
+The trip to Bordeaux was a transformative experience in my studies.
+From visiting iconic wineries such as Domaine de Chevalier and Château Sociando-Mallet to meeting the producers in person, every moment was an opportunity to delve deeper into the wine production system.

 JEREZ